nkinsler/School_District_Analysis/README.md

 Based on the results of the top 5 performing schools before and after the adjustment, nothing significant changed with Thomas High School as compared to the other schools.
 Thomas High School still remains as second best overall performing school.

 Comparing the school information includisze of the 9th grade indicates a significant difference.
+Thomas High School is no longer included in the top 5 schools for over passing percentage.
+As seen with the school summary above, the overall passing rate of 65.08% would not be considered a top performing school.
+At the same time, this is not considered the bottom 5 performing school either.

 ### Impact of replacing 9th grade scores